ChalkandFeather/Bank-tech-test/README.md

 I was keen to ensure that I understood the requirements of the program which I broke down into simple language and diagramed to create a flow.
 Prioratised basic prog requirements.
-I listed the requirements and stuck to prioties.
+I listed the requirements and stuck to priorities.
 I began with a strict TDD process ensuring that unit testing was passing green before commiting to github.
 I expolored possibilties for how to write the program and used web searches and previous programs to scaffold the codebase.
 Utilised linters.